nicktsan/nuxt_portfolio_website/content/blog/cookiedeck-backend-blog.md

 ---
-title: "Building the Back End of a Deck-Building Site: A Brief Look into ExpressoTS"
+title: "Building a Deck-Building Site with ExpressoTS"
 description: "Explore the inner workings of my deck-building site with a quick peak into the back end powered by ExpressoTS."
 date: 2024-07-31
 cover: cookie_at_computer.png